HeinzBenjamin/FlexCLI/README.md

 If you receive an error message saying that FlexCLI or one of its dependecies could not be loaded, make sure to:<br>
 A. Unlock all FlexHopper related files in the Library folder (Right click -> properties)
 B. Start up "Rhinoceros 5 (64bit)" and not the default "Rhinoceros 5"

+# HARDWARE REQUIREMENTS NVIDIA FLEX
+1. A dedicated NVidia and AMD graphics card running one of the following drivers:<br>
+Nvidia Geforce Game Ready Driver 372.90 or above<br>
+AMD Radeon Driver version 16.9.1 or above